 Medical professionals use a staging system for rating the severity of bed sores.
 Typically, these systems focus on the depth of the damage to soft tissue, which can range from “least severe” to “most severe.”
 According to the CDC, the stages typically look like this:

 The CDC suggests that “Stage 2” pressure ulcers are among the most common in nursing home residents who have been victims of neglect.

 Bed sores can cause a number of medical complications, including:

 How often are nursing home residents diagnosed with a bed sore?
-Based on data collected by the CDC, more than 10 percent of nursing home residents have suffered from a bed sore.
+Based on data collected by the CDC, more than 10 percent of nursing home residents have suffered from a bed sore or pressure ulcer.
 Of those patients, about half of those diagnosed had Stage 2 bed sores.

 Some other significant facts and figures include: